oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-open-api.md

 ### Creating the index
 Before we can see the updates to the OpenAPI spec we need to build an index of the annotations

-Unlike the server processing annotations the OpenAPI processing only operates against a jandex index, and won't can for OpenAPI annotations (in Helidon 1.4.3 at least, I'm not sure if this is a bug or a feature)
+Unlike the server processing annotations the OpenAPI processing only operates against a jandex index, and won't scan for OpenAPI annotations in the class files (in Helidon 1.4.3 at least, I'm not sure if this is a bug or a feature)

 Because of this the jandex index needs to be built to reflect the OpenAPI annotations.
 To do this you can manually run maven in Eclispe with the process-classes goal.